LorenzoGrandi7/Multi-agent-SITL-SLAM/README.md

 # <span style="color:green"> **Cyber-Physical Systems Programming - Documentation**</span>

-The main goal of this work is the following: in a Gazebo environment we need to create the instances of 2 drones, equipped with the required sensors, like a depth camera, in order to build a 3D map of the simulated environment and localize the position of the drones themselves (SLAM algorithm = Simultaneous Localization and Mapping).
-The tools we will employ are ROS 2 and PX4 Autopilot.
+The aim of the work is to create two quadcopters instances in a Gazebo Classic environment, equipped with the required sensors, like a depth camera, in order to build a 3D map of the simulated space and localize the position of the drones themselves (SLAM algorithm = Simultaneous Localization and Mapping).
+The tools we will employ are ROS2 and PX4-Autopilot.

 >Leonardo Bellini\
 >Lorenzo Grandi\